Buckinghamshire Highways Asset Management Strategy 2021

 Continuous improvement, governance and leadership

 Asset Management practice and the availability of guidance is constantly developing.
-In order to deliver continuous improvement, Transport for Buckinghamshire (TfB) will identify performance gaps and align itself with best practices.
+In order to deliver continuous improvement, Buckinghamshire Highways (BH) will identify performance gaps and align itself with best practices.
 An improvement plan has been developed to deliver, improve and refine the strategy and this will continue to be regularly monitored.

-The improvement plan is focused on advancing TfB’s maturity beyond ISO55001 and to continue the success in the Local Highway Maintenance Capital Funding Self-Assessment Questionnaire for the Incentive Fund.
-TfB is also a member of the National Highways and Transportation’s (NHT) Cost, Quality and Customer (CQC) Efficiency Network.
+The improvement plan is focused on advancing BH’s maturity beyond ISO55001 and to continue the success in the Local Highway Maintenance Capital Funding Self-Assessment Questionnaire for the Incentive Fund.
+BH is also a member of the National Highways and Transportation’s (NHT) Cost, Quality and Customer (CQC) Efficiency Network.

 Our culture of continuous improvement

-TfB creates a culture of continuous improvement by encouraging innovation to improve the way it delivers its service to benefit the people of Buckinghamshire.
-TfB adopts innovation and best practice from inside and outside the organisation including from other industries by:
+BH creates a culture of continuous improvement by encouraging innovation to improve the way it delivers its service to benefit the people of Buckinghamshire.
+BH adopts innovation and best practice from inside and outside the organisation including from other industries by:

 - risk assessing services that would most benefit from innovation